joeldodich/zubridge/packages/tauri/README.md

     );
     ```

-3.  **Use Frontend Hooks:** In your React components, import and use the Zubridge hooks:
+3.  **Use Frontend Hooks:** In your components, import and use the Zubridge hooks:

     ```tsx
-    // Example: src/MyComponent.tsx
+    // Example: src/MyComponent.tsx (React)
     import React from 'react';
     import { useZubridgeStore, useZubridgeDispatch } from '@zubridge/tauri';
     import type { YourStateType } from '../types'; // Your app's state type